long-rh/DSDApp/README.md

 Figure 5.
 Prediction of output value

 # Optimize
-If you decide to use the model built in the previous section, click "Resister model" to optimize the input parameters for minimum, maximum or target output value.
+If you decide to use the model to optimize the input parameters for minimum, maximum, or target output value click on "Resister model".
 The registered model shows up in the selector in Figure 7.
-"Set" buttun defines the purpose (minimize/maximize/target), and allowable lower or upper limit.
+The "Set" button defines the purpose (minimize/maximize/target), and lower or upper limits.
 For multiple output values, you need to register all the models and set their purposes of optimization individually.

-The limits set here defines the shape of desirability function $D_i$ by the following equations.
-Figure 6 is the example desirabitlity function for different optimization purposes.
+The limits set here define the shape of the desirability function $D_i$ by the following equations.
+Figure 6 shows examples of the desirability function for different optimization purposes.

 For minimizatin and maximization,
 ```math